jtimberman/jtimberman.github.com/source/_posts/2013-10-19-managing-multiple-aws-account-credentials.markdown

 categories: aws, amazon
 ---

+**UPDATE**: All non-default profiles must have their profile name start with "profile."
+Below, this is "profile nondefault."
+The ruby code is updated to reflect this.

 In this post, I will describe my local setup for using the [AWS CLI](http://aws.amazon.com/cli/), the
 [AWS Ruby SDK](http://aws.amazon.com/sdkforruby/), and of course the